 Working for up to 90 days/three months

-If you are going to be employed in Switzerland for up to three months per calendar year, you must register online at least eight days before taking up work.
+If you’re going to work in Switzerland for up to three months per calendar year, you must register online at least eight days before starting.
 You don’t have to register if you’ll be working for less than eight days, unless you work in certain categories of work, for example, in construction or as an itinerant worker where registration is always compulsory.

 You can register online here.